ashleyfrancisco06/picfix/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Final Project Guidelines

-At the end of this unit, you are expected to deliver three applications (each in their own github repo):
+At the end of this unit, you are expected to deliver:
-  * Personal Portfolio Website (this is due a week after the course ends)
-  * Rails CRUD Application
-  * A Final Project, with the tech stack of your choosing
+  * A **Final Project**, with the tech stack of your choosing

-See below for more details!

 ### Presentation Guidelines: